First French Empire: Nature of Napoleon's rule

 Napoleon gained support by appealing to some common concerns of the French people.
 These included dislike of the emigrant nobility who had escaped persecution, fear by some of a restoration of the Ancien Régime, a dislike and suspicion of foreign countries that had tried to reverse the Revolution—and a wish by Jacobins to extend France's revolutionary ideals.

 Napoleon attracted power and imperial status and gathered support for his changes of French institutions, such as the Concordat of 1801 which confirmed the Catholic Church as the majority church of France and restored some of its civil status.
 Napoleon by this time, however, thought himself more of an enlightened despot.
 He preserved numerous social gains of the Revolution while suppressing political liberty.
 He admired efficiency and strength and hated feudalism, religious intolerance, and civil inequality.

-Although a supporter of the radical Jacobins during the early days of the Revolution out of pragmatism, Napoleon became increasingly autocratic as his political career progressed, and once in power embraced certain aspects of both liberalism and authoritarianism—for example, public education, a generally liberal restructuring of the French legal system, and the emancipation of the Jews—while rejecting electoral democracy and freedom of the press.
+Although a supporter of the radical Jacobins during the early days of the Revolution, Napoleon became increasingly autocratic as his political career progressed, and once in power embraced certain aspects of both liberalism and authoritarianism—for example, public education, a generally liberal restructuring of the French legal system, and the emancipation of the Jews—while rejecting electoral democracy and freedom of the press.

 France justified the spread of her empire as one of spreading her superior culture, bringing Enlightenment thinking and modern civilisation to what they viewed as backwards peoples.
 However this consequently led to attitudes of contempt against many of the nations France conquered and repression against recalcitrant populations.